axsilv/kapivara-event-stream-store-bus/README.md

 ## Overview

-Kapivara EventHub is a service developed as part of personal studies to explore advanced software architecture concepts and techniques.
+Kapivara Event Streaming Aggregation is a service developed as part of personal studies to explore advanced software architecture concepts and techniques.
 It focuses on event-driven systems, scalability, and reliability.

 ## Key Features